 In December 1966 Hutton met BPP founders Huey P. Newton and Bobby Seale at the North Oakland Anti-Poverty Center and became the first recruit and youngest member.
 Hutton stated that he joined “The Party” because he wanted to make a difference in his community and that he believed in The Party’s Ten-Point Program.

 On May 2, 1967, Hutton participated in a demonstration organized by the BPP at the California State Capitol Building in Sacramento, to protest the Mulford Act, which would prohibit the carrying of firearms in any public place.
-Hutton was arrested with several other BPP members for carrying weapons into the State Capital.
-Hutton was again arrested on May 22, 1967 for violating an 1887 law prohibiting the carrying of firearms adjacent to a jail.
+Hutton was arrested with several other BPP members for carrying weapons into the state capitol.
+Hutton was again arrested on May 22, 1967, for violating an 1887 law prohibiting the carrying of firearms adjacent to a jail.

 On April 6, 1968, two days after the assassination of Dr. Martin Luther King, Jr., and with riots raging across cities in United States, Hutton was traveling with Eldridge Cleaver and other BPP members in a car.
 The group confronted Oakland Police officers and during the confrontation, two police officers were shot.
 Hutton and Cleaver fled to an apartment building where they engaged in a 90-minute gun battle with the Oakland Police Department.